kubeflow/dashboard/README.md

 ### Script

-You can use the following script to perform the migration from `v1.10.0` components to the `v2.0.0` ones from this repo.
+You can use the following script to perform the migration from `v1.10.0` components to the `v2.0.0` ones from this repository.
 The script will perform the following actions:
 1. Remove the existing components of CentralDashboard, Profiles Controller and PodDefaults Webhook
     * The script will not remove any CR or CRD, to ensure no data loss